Posted on January 13, 2019

 But he never did.

-No matter how many times we sat with him to show him how to use the computers, wrote instructions for him, and tried to make it easier and easier for him, the computers sat unused in his room.
+No matter how many times we sat with him to show him how to use the computers be bought him, created written instructions for him, and tried anything we could fathom make it easier and easier for him, the computers sat unused in his room.
 My dad never touched them.
 One day in the early 2000s, I went to visit him and I saw that the latest computer my brother I had provided for, had been completely removed from his room.

 “What happened to the computer, dad?”
 I asked him.